ak-asu/web-dev-skill/.github/steps/11-animations-and-transitions.md

 # Chapter 11: Animations and Transitions (Framer Motion)

 This chapter enhances your React portfolio site, built with Vite, TypeScript, and Tailwind CSS, by adding smooth animations and transitions using Framer Motion, now known as Motion.
-Animations improve user experience by making interactions intuitive and visually appealing, guiding attention and reinforcing your site’s professionalism.
-Designed for beginners, this guide covers animation fundamentals, Motion’s key features, and practical implementations like fade-ins, staggered lists, and exit animations.
-We’ll also address performance considerations to ensure animations run smoothly, preparing your portfolio to impress potential employers or clients.
+Animations improve user experience by making interactions intuitive and visually appealing, guiding attention and reinforcing your site's professionalism.
+Designed for beginners, this guide covers animation fundamentals, Motion's key features, and practical implementations like fade-ins, staggered lists, and exit animations.
+We'll also address performance considerations to ensure animations run smoothly, preparing your portfolio to impress potential employers or clients.

+## Chapter Tasks

+To complete this chapter, you need to:

+1. **Complete the Animations and Transitions Quiz**: Answer 5 questions correctly in the `quizzes/Chapter11.md` file
+2. **Implement Animated Components**:
+   - Create or update `Achievements.tsx` with motion animations
+   - Create or update `Education.tsx` with animation variants
+   - Create or update `Experience.tsx` with animated timeline elements

 ## 1. Introduction to Animations